teoshibin/COMP2042_CW_hcyst2/README.md

     ```java
     ConstantData.LAYOUT_Y_ACTOR[0][index]
     ```
-    Here is all the available actors in table 1, simply replace above method with one of these e.g addShortLog.
+    Here is all the available actors in table 1, simply replace above method with one of these e.g. addShortLog.
     All possible index and corresponding location in the game is in table 2, assign shown index to above constant array for position.

    <table align="center">